Qile0317/KmerGMA.jl/README.md

 *A k-mer based approach for homolgy searching*

 A package for finding homologues of a reference gene family/sequence using kmer manipulation swiftly.
-Also includes utilities such as an algorithmic to find all exact matches of a reference sequence to a genome.
+Also includes utilities such as an algorithm to find all exact matches of a reference sequence to a genome.

 note:
 - The package is in a very preliminary stage and can be heavily optimized.
 For potential developers, a pre-print of the main kmer-based algorithm will be available very soon.

 ## Package Features
-- Find approximate matches from a gene fammily (such as V(D)J genes) in a genome of a set of (or 1) reference sequence in linear time.
+- Homology searching of 1 query sequence or a collection of queries to a local database(s)
 - Find exact gene matches in a genome from a query sequence
 - Utilities for kmer-tricks